-The Chancellor, through his/her delegated administrative officers, may issue permits to park in lots and areas described in Section 3-3 to employees or students of the University and to employees of the UNC Hospitals and affiliated organizations operating on the campus upon payment of the appropriate fee listed in Section 3-4.
+The Chancellor, through his/her delegated administrative officers, may issue permits to park in lots and areas described in Section 3-3 to employees or students of the University and to employees of the UNC Hospitals and affiliated organizations operating on the Campus upon payment of the appropriate fee listed in Section 3-4.
+As part of the parking permit application process, applicants are required to provide the license plate number(s) of the Vehicle(s) they plan to park on Campus.
 All permits issued under this section are subject to limitations that may be imposed by the Chancellor, through his/her delegated administrative officers, under Section 3-20 (Temporary Parking Restrictions).
 Permits shall be allocated among the faculty, students, and staff of the University, and of the UNC Hospitals in a manner that will best serve the needs of the University community as a whole.
-The University Departmental Parking Permit Allocation Policy is available online at http://www.dps.unc.edu/Parking/employee/deptpolicies/deptpolicies.cfm.
+The University Departmental Parking Permit Allocation Policy is available online at http://move.unc.edu/parking/parking-allocation-formula/.